Skip to Content

 The Best of Garmisch Partenkirchen Hiking | Trails & Map

-Mountains, gorges, lakes, rivers and more can be enjoyed throughout the trails of GP.
+Mountains, gorges, lakes, rivers, and more can be enjoyed throughout the trails of GP.
 Learn more about what hiking options are out there and what to expect out on the trail.

 Affiliate Disclosure: This post may contain affiliate links, which means I may receive a commission if you make a purchase through the links provided, at no additional cost to you.
 Thanks for supporting the work I put into TripTins!

-2) How to Get Around Garmisch Partenkirchen
+2) Garmisch Partenkirchen Hiking Map

-3) Where to Stay in GP
+3) Where to Stay

 The town of Garmisch Partenkirchen is full of hotels and guesthouses that are frequented both in the winter months for skiing and the summer months for hiking.